microsoft/botframework-cli/packages/luis/README.md

   $ bf luis:build

 OPTIONS
-  -f, --force                      If --out flag is provided, overwrites relevant dialog file -h, --help                       show CLI help
-  -i, --in=in                      Lu file or folder
+  -f, --force                      If --out flag is provided with the path to an existing file, overwrites that file -h, --help                       luis:build command help -i, --in=in                      Lu file or folder

-  -o, --out=out                    Output folder name to write out .dialog files.
+  -o, --out=out                    Output folder name to write out .dialog and settings files.
 If not specified, application
-                                   ids will be output to console
+                                   setting will be output to console

   --authoringKey=authoringKey      LUIS authoring key